 Experiencing issues with your LG Soundbar ARC not working can be frustrating.
 You’ve just set up your home entertainment system, ready to enjoy the immersive sound experience that a soundbar offers, only to find out that the ARC connection isn’t working as it should.
 In this article, we’ll guide you through troubleshooting steps to help you identify and resolve the problem, making your home audio experience top-notch once again.

-We may earn an affiliate commission for purchases using our links at no added cost to you.
+As an Amazon Associate we earn from qualifying purchases at no added cost to you.

 What is ARC?

 The Audio Return Channel (ARC) is a feature found in HDMI cables that allows audio signals to be sent from your television to your soundbar, making it easier to connect and control your devices.
 When your LG Soundbar ARC isn’t working, it means that your TV isn’t sending audio signals to your soundbar, resulting in no sound output.

 First and foremost, verify that both your TV and soundbar support ARC.
 You can usually find this information in the user manuals or by searching for the product specifications online.
 If either your TV or soundbar does not support ARC, you’ll need to use alternative audio connections, such as an optical cable or Bluetooth.

 - Use the right HDMI port: Ensure that you are connecting your soundbar to the HDMI port on your TV labeled “ARC” or “HDMI ARC.”
 Connecting to a non-ARC port will not allow the audio return function to work.

 - Use a high-speed HDMI cable: The HDMI cable you are using should be a high-speed cable with Ethernet support.
 Older HDMI cables might not support ARC functionality.
 If you’re unsure, try using a different HDMI cable to see if it resolves the issue.